 The centre of the village has it's own original roundabout, which has developed around the old disused village pump on the green.

 Trefin's pub "The Ship Inn" is at the south end of the village.
 A welcoming, family orientated, pub with its own children's room and garden.
-It serves meals at lunchtimes and evenings and the menu often includes fresh locally caught mackerel or other seasonal fresh fish, supplied by the local fishermen of neighbouring Porthgain and Abercastle.

 Just a short walk from the village of Trefin is the quiet bay of Aberfelin.
 Just a few metres above the beach lie the ruins of the historical mill " "Melin Trefin".
 These ruins are inextricably linked to one of Archdruid Crwys" most famous work "Melin Trefin", which will ensure that Trefin is never forgotten within the culture of Wales.
 2003 saw Trefin launched into the media limelight, when Cerys Matthews, lead singer of Catatonia, decided to get married in the tiny Rehoboth Chapel.